hbc/dc_2016_04/lessons/02_the_filesystem.md

 This stands for 'print working directory'.
 The directory you're currently working in.

-What if we want to move back up and out of the 'data' directory?
+What if we want to move back up and out of the 'untrimmed_fastq' directory?
 Can we just type `cd dc_sample_data`?
 Try it and see what happens.

 To go 'back up a level' we need to use `..`